C2SM/git-course/advanced/slides/slides.md

 # ☕

 <!--
-State the exact time we resume and stick to it.
+- State the exact time we resume and stick to it

-Good moment to check the clock against the schedule slide and decide whether the afternoon needs trimming.
+- Good moment to check the clock against the schedule slide, decide whether the afternoon needs trimming

-Also a good moment to catch anyone who has fallen behind and get them reset with `reset_advanced_repo` before the next block.
+- Also a good moment to catch anyone who's fallen behind and reset them with `reset_advanced_repo` before the next block -->
--->

 ---